Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2025-05-24-multiplayer-addendum-magic-tournament-rules.markdown

 **Policy Additions**

-**2.4A.** In Multiplayer Tournaments, don't use extra turns at the End of Round.
-Instead, the active Player finishes their turn and if no winner is declared by then, the Match ends in a Draw.
+**2.4A.** In Multiplayer Tournaments, don't use additional turns at the End of Round.
+Instead, the Active Player finishes their turn and if no winner is declared by then, the Match ends in a Draw.
+However, extra turn effects can still resolve and grant extra turns that can be played.
+Loops and Shortcuts involving extra turns can also be executed.

 _Example: Alice, Bob, Charlie, and Daniel are playing in a Multiplayer Match.
 Alice is the active Player when time in the Round was called.
 Alice finishes playing her turn._

+_Example: Alice, Bob, Charlie, and Daniel are playing in a Multiplayer Match.
+Alice is the active Player when time in the Round was called.
+Bob resolve a Final Fortune.
+Bob will play the extra turn._

-**2.4B.** In Multiplayer Tournaments, even without the extra turns, it is possible that the last turn takes up too much time if Players are debating strategic decisions as a group.
+**2.4B.** In Multiplayer Tournaments, even without the additional turns, it is possible that the last turn takes up too much time if Players are debating strategic decisions as a group.

 In order to enforce a fast pace during the last turn, a **last turn time limit** is applied.
 If the **last turn time limit** is reached before a winner is determined, the Match immediately ends with the current Game as a Draw.
+Thus said, the players still have agency to concede and determine a Winner at this point, as long as they don't do it improperly (see Improperly Determining a Winner in the Infraction Procedure Guide).

 _Example: Arnold, Benjamin, Cam, and Durbin are playing in a Multiplayer Match.
 Time in the Round has been called.
 Cam is the active Player when the last turn time limit is reached.
 Since no winner has been declared, the Match with the current Game as a Draw._

 **2.4C.** In Multiplayer Tournaments, in the case a Single Elimination Match results in a Draw, the Player with the highest Standing from the Swiss Portion of the event should be considered the Winner.
+In the case where a player advances to the next stage of Single Elimination due to a Match Draw, their seating in the next rounds will be affected, no longer depending only on the standings from the Swiss portion of the event.

 **2.4D.** Check [Appendix B - Time Limits](#appendix-b--time-limits) for the recommended time limits in Multiplayer Tournaments.